chronic-care/covid-ed-ig/README.md

 There are a couple of ways to test the CQL.
 1. Atom Testing
 2. [Unit Testing](cql-unit-tests/README.md) via the JavaScript CQL Engine

+## Updating Valuesets
+If new codes need to be added to a valueset, follow these steps to manually update the JSON and regenerate the `valueset-db.json` file:
+1. Add new codes to the relevant JSON files in `input/vocabulary/valueset`.
+For labs, add to both the `compose` and `expansion` objects.
+2. Run `./_updateCQFTooling.sh` script, which updates the [CQF Tooling](https://github.com/cqframework/cqf-tooling) and downloads the `jar` file into `input-cache` directory.
+3. Run `java -jar input-cache/tooling-1.3.1-SNAPSHOT-jar-with-dependencies.jar -ToJsonValueSetDb -path="input/vocabulary/valueset"` (note: this is the path to the entire valueset folder)
+4. The new `valueset-db.json` can be found in `src/main/resources/org/opencds/cqf/tooling/terminology/output`.
+Copy this over into the `input/cql` directory to replace it.